fnando/rails-routes/README.md

 end
 ```

+The routes will be reloaded in development; if you create or remove files, you have to restart your server.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.